 The registration is a recognition of the successful contributions ClientEarth has made to environmental protection in China in the past years, and the positive relations it has established with the Chinese government.

-Dimitri de Boer, Head of ClientEarth’s China Programme, said: “This registration puts ClientEarth in a very special position.
+Dimitri de Boer, Head of ClientEarth’s China office, said: “This registration puts ClientEarth in a very special position.
 It gives us the necessary legal status to operate in China, and support the central government’s efforts to modernise environmental governance and law.”

 Tackling China’s environmental problems